LautaroEst/Embedding-System-Programming/Curso 1 -Introduction to Embedded Systems Software and Development Environments/github-material/assessments/m2/Readme.md

+# Assignment 2

 In this programming assignment you will create a build system using the GNU tools, GCC and GNU Make.
 This assignment will require you to compile multiple files, link them together and create a final output executable.
 Some files will be provided for you, but you will need to support two platforms; the host environment and the target embedded system MSP432.
 The host system will allow you to simulate software on a host platform.
 The target system will be used in upcoming assignments as we begin to create our microcontroller applications.

 After completing this assignment, you will be able to:

-    Use GCC and GNU Make to create a command line build system Write a makefile that can natively and cross compile an application Generate preprocessor, assembly, object, dependency, executable, and map output files
+* Use GCC and GNU Make to create a command line build system
+* Write a makefile that can natively and cross compile an application
+* Generate preprocessor, assembly, object, dependency, executable, and map output files

 It is highly recommended that you review the implementation of module 2 demo files provided in the github repository found at this link as they are highly relevant to this assignment:

 https://github.com/afosdick/ese-coursera-course1/tree/master/demos/m2

-Environment Setup
+## Environment Setup

 For this course you will be using a Ubuntu Linux Virtual Machine.
 In order to run this machine, you will need to download Oracle’s VirtualBox software and the VM.